On

 Dr Rizal SUKMA, Centre for Strategic and International Studies (CSIS) Jakarta

-Dr Rizal Sukma is a Senior Fellow at the Centre for Strategic and International Studies, Jakarta.
-Previously, he served as Indonesia’s Ambassador to the United Kingdom, Ireland, and the International Maritime Organization (IMO), London, from 2016 to 2020.
 He has worked extensively on such issues as Southeast Asian security, ASEAN, Indonesia’s defence and foreign policy, military reform, Islam and politics, and domestic political changes in Indonesia.
 Dr Sukma has served as a member of the National Committee on Strategic Defence Review at the Ministry of Defence and the National Drafting Committee for the National Defence Bill (2000–2002) and the Armed Forces Bill (2002–2003).
 He was the first Indonesian to receive the Nakasone Award, in July 2005, and named one 100 Global Thinkers in 2009 by Foreign Policy magazine.
 Dr Sukma has published three books: Security Operations in Aceh: Goals, Consequences, and Lessons (Washington, DC: East-West Centre, 2004); Islam in Indonesia’s Foreign Policy (London: Routledge, 2003), and Indonesia and China: The Politics of A Troubled Relationship (London: Routledge, 1999).

-Associate Professor Jay BATONGBACAL, University of the Philippines
+Professor Jay BATONGBACAL, University of the Philippines

-Associate Professor Batongbacal is the Director of the UP Institute for Maritime Affairs and Law of the Sea.
 He teaches courses on Property, Obligations & Contracts, and Law of the Sea and Natural Resources.
 Professor Batongbacal’s career spans a diverse field of marine policy, including: marine territorial and jurisdictional issues, international maritime boundary negotiations, high seas fisheries, seafaring, shipping, marine environmental protection, coastal resource management, maritime security, and archipelagic studies.
 His doctoral research examined the relationship between ocean energy development and its effects on adjacent coastal communities from the viewpoint of ecological social justice, combining research techniques and methodologies from the social and applied sciences.
 Professor Batongbacal was also a member of the technical team that prepared and defended the Philippines’ claim to a continental shelf beyond 200 nautical miles in the Benham Rise Region, made in a Submission filed with the Commission on the Limits of the Continental Shelf (CLCS) pursuant to the provisions of Article 76 of the Law of the Sea Convention.
 The CLCS recognized Philippine jurisdiction over the Benham Rise Region in April 2012.

 Professor Joseph LIOW, Nanyang Technological University